SuleimanFarah/sunpy/GSoC-2016-itachi_uchiha.md

 ### How I will successfully complete the project:

-I consider myself a quick learner who finds ways out of difficulties.
-Having selected a project that both fits my skill set and interests, I am confident to complete it on time.
-Also, I have worked on projects having strict deadlines and
+I am confident of completing this project because this project interests me a lot and also fits my current skill sets.
+Also, I have worked on projects having strict deadlines and high dependencies on other teammates' progress.

-I will work on the project regularly and update mentors with my status as well as discuss further plan of action regularly.
-I will also push code on github on a regular basis.
-Also I will ensure that my commit messages and comments are insightful to any future reader of my code.
+I will work on the project regularly and also regularly update mentors with my progress and also seek guidance if I am stuck at a particular problem.
+I will also push code regularly so that the mentors can keep track of my progress.
+Also I try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.

-I will spend time on the project before the coding period begins so that I can start being productive as soon as coding period begins.
+I will spend time on the project before the coding period so that I have a good final idea of my approach and I can hit the ground running as soon as the coding period starts.
 I have started understanding the structure of UnifiedDownloader and I’m also already acquainted with the Database module.
 I will fully understand it and experiment with it before the coding period begins.

-I'll also remain available for any queries regarding my code well after successful completion of project.
+Even after the project ends, I will be available if anyone has any questions regarding my code.

 ### Benefits to the Community